Dual-award between The University of Manchester and the University of Tokyo

 Students will be awarded a degree from both institutions, based on a single research experience managed cooperatively by both institutions.

-Admission for the second cohort of students for The University of Manchester and University of Tokyo Joint-Award PhD programme is now closed.
+Admission for the third cohort of students for The University of Manchester and University of Tokyo Dual-Award PhD programme is currently being rolled out.

 Funding